 Robotics Engineering Technology Program

-Application of robotics is a “multi-craft” activity in the blending of multiple disciplines including computer science, computer engineering, mechanics and electrical engineering.
+Application of robotics is a “multi-craft” activity in the blending of multiple disciplines including computer science, computer engineering, mechanic, and electrical engineering.
 A roboticist engages in design, construction, and programming of robotic systems.
 The robotics engineering technology (RET) program at Cal U is an introduction to mechatronic systems with special emphasis on agile robots, i.e., robots with free-ranging mobility.
-Agile and personal robotics is a $100 billion emerging industry.

 From the initial creation of the RET program, Cal U has been affiliated with the Robotics Academy at Carnegie Mellon University.
 Cal U is also tied in with numerous K-12 schools in the 2+2+2 program and as a regional supporter of Bots-IQ and FIRST competition events.
 Additionally, the RET program works closely with the National Center for Robotics Engineering Technology Education (NCRETE) at Cal U.